Language:

 Christmas Decorations

-The traditional Christmas tree is also popular around everyone’s home, even though the artificial ones made of plastic are most common.
+The traditional Christmas tree is also popular around everyone’s home, even though the artificial ones made of plastic are the most common.

 As a very religious country, many Brazilians also use nativity scenes as decoration.
 In fact, this is a very important part of Christmas decoration in Brazil, with nativity scenes of all sizes displayed in living rooms, shops, shopping malls, parks, and front yards.